danams101/CS100FinalProject/README.md

  ### Input:
 The interaction with the player will happen in a window in which, depending on what state the game is in, will provide buttons representing actions for the player to use.
 Depending on what button is pushed the game will execute an action.

-For example, if the game is in the main menu state there will be a start game button, which will start the game, and a quit game button, which will quit the game.
+The Game starts in the Main Menu State where the player is provided three buttons; "Play","Settings", and "Quit".
+If the player presses "Play" it takes them to a screen with a "Wake up" button, when that button is pushed the game enters the Game State where the buttons for collecting materials and building things are presented to the player.

  ### Output:
- The program will output a window which will display different game states.
+ The program outputs a window which will display different game states.
 Depending on which state the game is in the window will display different buttons/options.
-For example, if the game is in the main menu state the window will show the game title and two buttons, a button to start the game, and a button to quit the game.
+For example, if the game is in the main menu state the window will show the Three buttons.
+Once in the gamestate, when the player presses different buttons, the inventory is djusted and displayed along with text updates in the window.

  ## Design Patterns: